 “Go therefore, and teach all nations…” ~ Matthew 28:19

 This program will give you a solid foundation in the Theology of the church and prepare you for service in the church or another ministry.
 It will also prepare you for graduate studies such as in our Master of Arts in Theological Studies (MATS), Master of Arts in Christian Leadership (MACL), or a Master of Divinity (MDiv).

 HBU offers several types of scholarships to help our incoming students.
 Our students will especially want to be aware of these scholarships.

 The Baptist General Convention of Texas funds scholarships for our Southern Baptist students who are pursuing ministry as a vocation.
-The BGCT scholarship amount is currently $50 per credit hour for freshman and sophomores and $75 per credit hour for juniors and seniors.
+The BGCT scholarship amount is currently $50 per credit hour for freshmen and sophomores and $75 per credit hour for juniors and seniors.
 In addition to the denominational eligibility requirements, students must take two classes during their time at HBU: the Christian Vocation and Baptist History.

 The purpose of the Covenant Fellows Program is to give students called to Christian ministry financial, personal and professional support as they further their undergraduate development into competent and holistically educated ministers/professors/missionaries.
 HBU covenants with our students and with local churches to provide education and professional experiences that will prove beneficial to both those studying in the program and those churches supporting and employing our ministerial students.
 One of the benefits of the program is that participants may receive scholarship money during their junior and senior years, per meeting the requirements of the program.
 Click to learn more about Covenant Fellows.